Principles of the Remuneration Policy

 To enhance our employees’ sense of belonging, making them feel more connected, supported, and closer than ever to their organisation, we commit to improving interaction through regular and active listening.
 This “Listening Strategy” helps us design and take action based on what matters most to our employees.

-For example, feedback from our Generali Global Engagement Survey, launched to measure our people's engagement levels and recurring at the beginning and end of every 3-year strategic cycle, inspired further development of Generali's “Next Normal” initiative.
-This program focuses on supporting work-life balance, fostering inclusive work environments, and attracting and retaining talent.
-The valuable insights gleaned from the Survey not only confirmed the positive reception of our existing hybrid and flexible working model, but also uncovered additional ways to optimise its effectiveness.
+The feedback from our Generali Global Engagement Survey 2021, conducted to measure our people's engagement at the start and end of each 3-year strategic cycle, highlighted opportunities for improvement in supporting work-life balance, fostering inclusive work environments, and attracting and retaining talent.
+Following the Global Engagement Survey 2021, Business Units implemented more than 400 targeted local engagement initiatives.
+For example, regarding ways of working, the valuable insights gleaned from the Survey not only confirmed the positive reception of our existing hybrid and flexible working model but also uncovered additional opportunities to optimise its effectiveness.

-Additionally, in 2022 as part of our “GPeople24 - Ready for the Next” Strategy, we introduced the Global Pulse Survey, which provides a dynamic platform for ongoing employee interaction, filling the interval between the Global Engagement Surveys conducted every three years.
-These targeted employee listening sessions throughout the Group aim to identify specific areas for improvement in our ways of working, business processes, and internal tools.
-The goal is to streamline our employees’ daily activities, thereby enhancing their working conditions overall.
+Additionally, in 2022 as part of our “GPeople24 - Ready for the Next” Strategy, we introduced the Global Pulse Survey, a dynamic platform enabling ongoing employee interaction and bridging the gap between the Global Engagement Surveys conducted every three years.
+This approach has been upheld for the upcoming 2025-2027 strategic cycle, driven by the outstanding participation rates achieved in all previous editions.
+These targeted employee listening sessions across the Group aim to identify year-over-year trends and specific areas for improvement, such as our ways of working, business processes, and internal tools.
+The goal is to streamline employees’ daily activities, thereby enhancing their working conditions overall.

-As part of the Group strategic commitments to the market, our People Strategy aims to reach and maintain a People Engagement Rate above the external market benchmark3.
+As part of the Group strategic commitments to the market, our People Strategy aims to reach and maintain a People Engagement Rate above the external market benchmark1.

 3 Willis Towers Watson Europe HQ Financial Services Norm.